geo-frontend/nlmaps/README.md

     lerna publish   #choose version numbers for each changed package git push

 Then go to the release page and annotate the latest release for the 'nlmaps' package.
+Annotating the release seems to make it a 'real' release and it gets the 'latest' tag.